Zechariah 11 - Beauty and Bonds - The Incarnation, Ministry, Death and Resurrection of the God-Man

 ; John 10:15-18).

 This verse is my only important translation change from KJV in Zechariah 11.
 All versions that I have seen translate as KJV, "that I might break My covenant which I had made with all the peoples," using the past perfect tense, "which I had made".
-There is no past perfect in Hebrew.
-Any time you see past perfect in the Old Testament, it is the translator's judgment.
+There is no past perfect in this verse.
+The use of past perfect is the translator's judgment, not part of the text.
 It should be translated "that I might break My covenant, which I then

 made with all the peoples."
 God says that He broke His staff Beauty in order that He might break His covenant and then make it with all the peoples (v.
 10).